 - You may carry two appointments at any given time, but you may not book two within the same calendar week.

-- If you do not cancel an appointment and miss it, you will incur a 1 point penalty.
+- If you do not cancel an in-person appointment and do not attend the appointment in-person, you will incur a 1 point penalty.

 The GCAC Writing Centre is not a proofreading service.
 Our mandate is to teach students to improve their own writing and speaking.
 In our courses, workshops, and consulting appointments, students are taught to identify and address the problems in their writing.
 While we recognize that this process takes much longer than a quick copy edit, we also know that students are not well served by becoming dependent on our writing skills instead of developing their own.